aSolorzano20/OCP_1Z0_829_theory/Chapter-6-Class Design/chapter_6_class_design.md

 - final static variables must be explicitly assigned a value exactly once.
 - They can be assigned values in the line in which they are declared or in an instance initializer.
 - final instance fields can also be set in a constructor.
-- by the time the constructor completes, all final instance variables must be assigned a value exactly once.
+- By the time the constructor completes, all final instance variables must be assigned a value exactly once.
-- local final variables, which are not required to have a value unless they are actually used, final instance variables must be assigned a value.
+- Local final variables, which are not required to have a value unless they are actually used, final instance variables must be assigned a value.
 - each constructor is reviewed individually.
 - The compiler detects that a value is never set for type and reports an error on the line where the constructor is declared.
 - final instance variable is assigned a value exactly once.